PMPetra/vSMTP/README.md

 ## Why vSMTP ?
 Whereas optimizing allocated resources is becoming a growing challenge, computer attacks remain a constant issue.
 Over 300 billion emails are sent and received in the world every day.
-Billions of duplicated attachments are processed, analyzed and delivered, contributing to the increase in greenhouse gas emissions.
+Billions of attachments are processed, analyzed and delivered, contributing to the increase in greenhouse gas emissions.
 To meet this challenge, viridIT is developing a new technology of email gateways, also called vSMTP.

 ## Why should I try vSMTP ?